 How difficult is ebook conversion?

 It varies according to the platform you use.
-Some sites – like Feedbooks or Bookiejar – allow you to simply copy/paste your text into an interface and upload.
+Some sites – like Feedbooks or Bookiejar – allow you to simply copy/paste your text into an interface and upload (they will then convert it into various ebook formats).
 Others, like Smashwords, allow you to do it in a Word file – but Smashwords is quite pernickety about formatting, so you need to follow their style guide quite closely (you can't just upload any old Word document).
-Overall, I haven’t found the process particularly difficult, but be prepared to put in some time and get yourself a decent-looking cover image (helps if you are handy with graphics software).
-If you really can't face ebook conversion, it's possible that some of the non-profit publishers on this list may be able to help (assuming they like your material) - but I can't really say, as I haven't tried that particular route myself.
+And some platforms, like Obooko, require you to provide your own .epub and .mobi files (which you can do using free software - see this post).
+Overall, I haven’t found any of these processes particularly difficult, but be prepared to put in some time and get yourself a decent-looking cover image (helps if you are handy with graphics software).

 Free or paid-for?